creecros/Creecros_Filter_Pack/README.md

 # Creecros's Filter Pack

+## :zap: Make a request :speech_balloon: if you need new filters.

 ## Task Subtask Assignee Filter

 - Use `task_subtask_assignee:name` to filter for both tasks and subtasks assigned to `name`